Three Minute Thesis

 The University of Massachusetts Amherst Three Minute Thesis (3MT) celebrates the research accomplishments of our graduate students while helping students develop their presentation and communication skills.
 These popular competitions have become a global phenomenon by challenging graduate students to communicate the significance of their research to a general audience, all in three minutes or less.

-Join us for the 2023 Campus Final on March 3, 2-3:30pm in the Old Chapel.
+Join us for the 2025 Campus Final on March 7, 2-3:30pm in the Old Chapel.
 Come and cast your vote for your favorite student speaker!
 Winners will be announced live during a reception following the competition.
 The 3MT Campus Final will also showcase finalists from the Images of Research contest.
 UMass community members and those from the broader Amherst community are welcome to attend the 3MT Final!

-2023 3MT Info
+2025 3MT Info

 Supporting Events

-The Graduate School Office of Professional Development (OPD) offers a variety of support for 3MT participants, including workshops and practice sessions.
+The Graduate School Office of Professional Development (OPD) offers extensive support for 3MT participants, including workshops and practice sessions.
 Participating in UMass’s 3MT is a great way to build communication skills and increase confidence in your public speaking abilities--our supporting programs can help you calm your nerves and craft your message!
 Start your preparation by attending a 3MT Info Session to learn the competition structure and rules and get tips on how to prepare from former 3MT finalists.

-- Crafting Slides for Engaging Presentations: Tuesday, January 17, 12-1pm
+- Crafting Slides for Engaging Presentations

-- Communicating Your Research in Three Minutes: Monday, January 30, 4-5pm
+- Communicating Your Research in Three Minutes

-- Public Speaking for the Anxious and Not-So-Anxious: Wednesday, December 14, 10-11am OR Wednesday, January 11, 4-5pm
+- Public Speaking for the Anxious and Not-So-Anxious

-- Using Simples Words for Big Ideas: Wednesday, January 18, 4-5pm
+- Using Simples Words for Big Ideas

 3MT Competition Rules and Tips